Hoyasumii/avengers-endgame/README.md

 [Natasha returns the favor by tackling Clint to the ground]

-NATASHA ROMANOFF: You tell the
+NATASHA ROMANOFF: You tell them